Kodik77rus/express-api/README.md

 | **fields="imgURLs"**                      | `string` | all image of ad                        | `false` |
 | **fields="imgURLs,description"**          | `string` | all image of ad <br /> and description | `false` |

->position of the attributes passed in the `fields` is not important
+>Position of the attributes passed in the `fields` is not important

 #### Examples:

 #### 1. GET `http://localhost:3000/api/ad/604a990f7c6dba`

-returns response satus code 200, and a json object which contains a title, price, and main image url of ad.
+Returns response satus code 200, and a json object which contains a title, price, and main image url of ad.

 ```json
 {